KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/abraham_the_river_of_alignment.md

 Emotion is the **readout** of the body’s water matrix in real time.

-This work reveals that the human organism is a **liquid crystal instrument**, tuning itself moment by moment.
-Abraham reveals what it means.
+The human organism is a **liquid crystal instrument**, tuning itself moment by moment.
+Abraham reveals what this means.

+In this synthesis, emotion and water are inseparable.
 Together, they form a single truth:

-> **Your emotional state *is* your vibrational state
+> Your emotional state *is* your vibrational state
-> because your vibrational state *is* encoded in water.**
+> because your vibrational state *is* encoded in water.

 This is why gratitude restructures water.
 This is why joy increases cellular charge.